Stuart Butler, Senior Fellow, The Brookings Institution

 Dr. Schick came to the Maryland School of Public Policy from the Congressional Research Service, Library of Congress, where he served as a senior specialist.
 His professional history includes research positions at the Urban Institute and the Brookings Institution and teaching positions at Tufts University and Syracuse University.
 Schick's extensive list of publications includes Congress and Money: Spending, Taxing, and Budgeting (American Society for Public Administration, 1987), Making Economic Policy in Congress (American Enterprise Institute, 1984), The Capacity to Budget (1990), The Budget Puzzle (1993) and The Federal Budget: Politics, Policy, Process (1995).
 He is founding editor of the professional journal, Public Budgeting and Finance.
 Schick consults for many organizations at federal, state, and local levels.
 He directed a multinational study of budget practices in various industrialized countries and presently directs a study of the far-reaching reforms in the public sector in six countries: Australia, Britain, France, New Zealand, Sweden, and the United States.
 Among Schick's awards are the Guggenheim Fellowship and the American Society for Public Administration Waldo Prize.

-John Sides is an Associate Professor of Political Science at George Washington University.
+John Sides is an Associate Professor of Political Science at Vanderbilt University.
 He specializes in public opinion, voting, and American elections.
 His books include The Gamble, a study of the 2012 presidential election.
 He has also written for the New York Times, Washington Post, Los Angeles Times, the New York Daily News, Salon, Boston Review, and Bloomberg View.
 Sides received his Ph.D. from University of California, Berkeley, in 2003.

 Paul Van de Water, Senior Fellow, Center on Budget and Policy Priorities